org-cloudbees-dragan/traditional-ha/README.md

 * secrets/cb-wildcard-license.cert

 An SSH key will also be generated into the `secrets` directory for you when you run the  `up.sh`script
-* This key will be injected automatic by casc into the Controllers SSH Credential
+* This key will be injected automatically by casc into the Controllers SSH Credential
 * The public key will be propagated to the Agents `authorized_keys` file

 # Steps